Risto-Stevcev/iac-protocol/intro.rst

 The IAC (inter-application communication) protocol is a protocol/interface the enables inter-application communication and scripting.
-It provides a means to access the internal functionality of application and a means to create automation scripts.
+It provides a means to access the internal functionality of an application and a means to create automation scripts.

 Have you ever wanted a way to programmatically change the contents of a spreadsheet or document? have you wanted to automate some process for a document with your favorite